ntkwan/blog-server/README.md

 ## Usage

+-   Experience APIs through Swagger API documentation (host/docs).
+Any specifications should be indicated by summary of each API.
 -   `blog-server` only provides default administrator account with personal setup in `.env` file with field `ADMIN_USERNAME`, `ADMIN_EMAIL`, `ADMIN_PASSWORD`.
 You have to sign up in order to create new account (reader role by default).
 To experience new role, there is `/auth/change-role/{id}` endpoint for granting roles to any accounts.
-Read more in [docs](https://blog-server-u1z6.onrender.com/docs#/Auth/AuthController_changeRole)
+Read more in [docs](https://blog-server-u1z6.onrender.com/docs#/Auth/AuthController_changeRole).
+-   For password recovery feature, you have to setup mail host for sending users OTP via email.
+Setup that in these fields in `.env` file: `MAIL_HOST`, `MAIL_USER`, `MAIL_PASSWORD`, `MAIL_FROM`, `MAIL_PORT` (587 for default gmail port).
+This feature requires valid email for both sender and receiver.